|

 33. hypocrisy

-insincerity by virtue of pretending to have qualities or beliefs that you do not really have
+pretending to have qualities or beliefs that you do not have

 The Wikipedia article about the song "Kumbaya" notes that it is "cited or alluded to in satirical, sarcastic or even cynical ways that suggest blind or false moralizing, hypocrisy, or naively optimistic views of the world and human nature."